iamsellek/alfred_git/README.md

 changes based on what git command you need to run - you can't run a `git checkout` without a branch name, for instance) separated by spaces; the repos you want to work with *always* come last and will also be separated by spaces.
+Want to do all of the repos, but don't want to type them all out?
+Of course you do!
+Why else would you be using this app?
+Just run AlfredGit with the word 'all' as your last parameter.

 AlfredGit comes packaged with the most common git commands built in, but also allows you to send custom commands!
 If your first parameter doesn't match